-Soldering a jump ring to a tiny chain
+Soldering a Jump Ring to a Tiny Chain

-Small linked chain, such as the .7mm box chain (1) and the 1.2mm cable chain (2) shown above, are too small to allow a jump ring to thread through the links.
+Small linked chain, such as the .7mm box chain (1) and the 1.2mm cable chain (2) shown here, are too small to allow a jump ring to thread through the links.
 Don't be discouraged though, adding a jump ring is very easy.
-SHOP JUMP RINGS >>

 Instructions: To finish chain, you'll need a small open or closed jump ring.
 Stretch the chain straight and place a jump ring right up against it, making sure that they are touching.
-If you are using an open jump ring, now would be a good time to attach a quality tag or jewelry clasp to it.
+If you are using an open jump ring, now would be a good time to attach a quality tag or lobster clasp to it.

 The image to the left shows an open jump ring.
 To close that jump ring, lightly clean the oils and dirt off of the pieces where the solder will flow using 800 grit sandpaper, then line up the jump ring opening to the chain end.
 This allows you to close the jump ring while soldering the two pieces together.